 If you have received a Canada RIT in your bank account, this is the CRA depositing your assessed overpayment of tax for the year.
-You will not always receive your tax return in the form of a Canada RIT deposit, it may come direct from “CRA Deposit”.
+Although you will not always receive your tax return in the form of a Canada RIT deposit, it may come directly from a “CRA Deposit.”

 In our experience, the CRA won’t fix a mistake in your favour unless you point it out to them!

 Regardless, it feels great to receive a lump-sum payment after tax season (even though it was our money to start with!)

 What You Need to Know About Canada RIT Deposit

 Some instances are surrounding the Canada RIT deposit, where many people have questions.
 Below please find information on common scenarios of Canadian’s experience covering the Canada RIT.

 If you have ever received a deposit into your checking account as described in the Canadian RIT, we advise you to check your CRA account to see why you have received the refund.
 In all likelihood, Canada RIT will only apply to taxes filed with the Canada Revenue Agency (CRA).
 However, here are a few things you might want to consider to make the most of your Canada RIT deposit.